Kaiosk13/Kaiosk13/README.md

 - 👋 Hi, I’m Koi
-- 👀 I’m interested in marine biology and environment
+- 👀 I’m interested in marine biology and environment issues
-- 🌱 I’m currently learning R and SQL ...
+- 🌱 I’m currently learning R, Python and Unix ...
-- 📫 How to reach me ...
+- 📫

 <!---
 Kaiosk13/Kaiosk13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.